 For instance, nearly half of respondents said they played games because their work was already finished.
 Another 57% said they were bored, and 51% said they needed something to pass the time.
 Remote workers were even more likely to feel their work wasn’t challenging enough and relied on games for stimulation.

 In light of these findings, one could argue that gaming is filling in the gaps that are often inherent in an eight-hour workday.
 Previous research has already demonstrated the amount of unnecessary time chewed up by the 40-hour workweek, and our study has now revealed how some of that time is being filled.

 Despite how many employees spent time gaming at work, there didn’t seem to be too much risk involved.
 Bosses didn’t catch or confront their subordinates very often.
-And when people did get caught, the consequences weren’t terrible: In fact, one of the most common consequences to being caught was actually no consequences at all.
+And when people did get caught, the consequences weren’t terrible: In fact, one of the most common consequences to being caught was actually no consequence at all.
 More often, workers caught gaming were issued a formal warning (57%) or had a serious conversation without a formal consequence (41%).